Deepapritha/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 ---

 ### ALGORITHM
+ Reg no: 212223090002
+ Name: Deepapritha A
 1. Begin the program.
 2. Read the number `num` from the user using `input()`.
 3. Copy the value of num into another variable called temp.
-4.Set a variable rev (reverse) to 0 and Repeat the following steps while temp is greater than 0:
+4.Set a variable rev (reverse) to 0 and Repeat the following steps while temp is greater than 0
 5. Get the last digit of temp using temp % 10.
     Multiply rev by 10 and add the last digit to it.
     Remove the last digit from temp using integer division (temp = temp // 10).